jkenton/CapableOne/_posts/2019-06-25-brooks-robinson.markdown

 Note that his glove is GOLD.
 From 1960-1975, inclusive, he won the Gold Glove for 3rd base, and he played his entire career for the Baltimore Orioles.

-If you'd like to learn more about Brook Robinson, <a href="https://en.wikipedia.org/wiki/Brooks_Robinson">here you go</a>.
+If you'd like to learn more about Brooks Robinson, <a href="https://en.wikipedia.org/wiki/Brooks_Robinson">here you go</a>.